ashlin07/ieee-ospi-atm-intrustion-detection-system/README.md

-Certainly!
-Here's an example of a README file for an intrusion detection system for ATM booths using pose estimation and object detection:
+ README file for an intrusion detection system for ATM booths using pose estimation and object detection:

 # Intrusion Detection System for ATM Booths